Why FSV?

 About FSV

-Your technical skills will be sharpened through hands-on exposure to the latest industry-standard equipment including HD digital cameras and established post-production tools such as Premiere Pro, ProTools and DaVinci Resolve.
-Plus, you will be working in top-notch facilities such as a film sound stage and a full HD television studio.
+Sharpen your technical skills through hands-on exposure to the latest industry-standard equipment, including HD digital cameras and established post-production tools such as Premiere Pro, ProTools and DaVinci Resolve.
+Plus, you will have access to top-notch facilities such as a film sound stage and a full HD television studio.

-FSV graduates have been hired for exciting projects in the local and overseas film and media industry, from local productions such as Ah Boys to Men to wide release films such as Crazy Rich Asians and Star Wars: The Last Jedi.
-They attest to the high impact of their FSV training and exposure.
+FSV graduates have been hired for exciting projects in the local and overseas film and media industry, such as Ah Boys to Men and Stranger Eyes, Singapore’s first film to be in competition at Venice Film Festival to wide-release films such as Crazy Rich Asians and Star Wars: The Last Jedi.

 Design Your Own FSV Journey